ga4gh/data-security/AAI/AAIConnectProfile.md

             that may be reachable by a Claim Clearinghouse.

-        4. Visa Issuer MUST support public-facing /aaitoken endpoint.
+        4. Visa Issuer MUST support public-facing `/aaitoken` or `/userinfo` endpoint.
 When presented with a valid Visa Access Token, the /aaitoken endpoint MUST return a success status and MAY return the current values for GA4GH Claims that were included within the Visa Access Token, however returning